 Such experiences can have a transformative effect and can lead to a new understanding of life.

-Drop-in Meditation Classes are open to everyone and no experience is necessary.
+Drop-in meditation classes are FREE, taught by some of our senior teachers, open to everyone, and no experience is necessary.

-Registered Meditation Classes offer students a more intimate approach to meditation as the class sizes are limited.
-These courses have a set start and finish date.
+Registered meditation classes offer students a more intimate approach to meditation as the class sizes are limited.
+They have a set start and finish date.

 Our Meditation Teacher Training (MTT) has been consciously developed to provide the principles and methodologies of various meditation styles.